-Druid Hill Elementary School is located at 4020 N. 30th St. Built in 1917 as a neighborhood school, in the fall of 1996, Druid Hill relocated to a new building in 2002.
+Druid Hill Elementary School is located at 4020 North 30th Street.
+Originally opened in 1885 as a neighborhood school, its second building was constructed in 1917.
+Druid Hill relocated to its third building in 2002.

 In 1914, the Omaha School District opened the Fort Street Special School for Incorrigible Boys at the corner of North 30th and Browne Streets.
 It was for boys who “had no interest in school at all” and were considered “mischief makers”.
 The school provided manual training in printing and agriculture, as well as metal and wood working shops, a drafting class and repair shop for small items.
 Attending the school soon went from being a punishment to a privilege.
 In 1923, the program moved to the campus of Omaha’s new Technical High School, and the Fort Street School was closed.
 The former building for the Fort Street School was moved to Minne Lusa Boulevard and Ida Street shortly after it was closed to become the first Minne Lusa School.
-It was replaced in 1924, and that building has been continuously added to since then.
+The Minne Lusa School was built in 1924, and has been continuously added to since then.

 Several other school districts served present-day North Omaha, to the north, west and east.
 One of them was District 61.
-It had one building, the Pershing School, that was located near Eppley Airfield at Perkins St. and North 28th Avenue East.
-Built in 1926, it became part of the Omaha Public School District in January 1958, after the city annexed the area.
-The Airport eventually purchased many of the houses in the area, along with the school building after it was closed in 1976.
-Students still in the area went to Sherman Elementary.
+It had one building, the Pershing School, that was located near Eppley Airfield at North 28th Avenue East and Perkins Street.
+Built in 1926, it was closed just 50 years later, and its remaining students were sent to Sherman.

-Another district was the Beechwood School District, located near the Read Street and J.J.
+Another district was called the Beechwood School, and it located near the Read Street and J.J.
 Pershing Drive.
-It had a small school that was originally located at North 14th Avenue East and Fort Street, and was formally absorbed into Omaha Public Schools is 1948.
+It was originally a one-room school that was at North 14th Avenue East and Fort Street, and was formally absorbed into Omaha Public Schools is 1948.